abhinay12890/Telco_Customer_Churn_Prediction/README.md

 ├── Dockerfile                            # Production Docker Container
 ├── requirements.txt                      # List of dependencies for the project
 ├── README.md                             # Project documentation (this file)
+├── rebuild_pkl.py                        # creates new pkl files for app development

 ```